engineering readiness assessment team

 Your Action Plan for a Comprehensive Readiness Assessment

 Start by evaluating your current state across the three pillars.
 Look at your architecture for weak points.
 Examine your CI CD pipelines for bottlenecks.
 Talk to your engineers about their challenges.
 Identify the biggest pain points.
 Don't try to fix everything at once.
 Prioritize areas that will give you the most impact on delivery and future growth.
 This isn't a one-time thing.
 It's an ongoing process.
 You'll thank yourself later.
+A comprehensive engineering readiness assessment requires a structured action plan.

 Key Takeaway